0422 428 584

 Your Google Business Profile is central to local search recovery.
 Double-check that your business name, address, and phone number are perfectly consistent everywhere online.

 Choose the most accurate business categories, not the most numerous.
-You should also upload high-quality photos, respond to every customer review (good and bad), and use Google Posts to maintain an active presence.
+Upload high-quality photos taken at your actual location, respond to every customer review (good and bad), and use Google Posts to maintain an active presence.
+Per the BrightLocal 2026 LCRS, 80% of consumers prefer businesses that respond to every review and 81% expect a response within a week.

 Submit a Reconsideration Request